shoummobar/gtfs-feeds/README.md

 Before publication, the data is carefully reviewed and cleaned to ensure accurate and consistent information while avoiding unnecessary duplication, inconsistencies or clutter in the passenger-facing experience.

+> **Note regarding SAI - Società Autolinee Interprovinciali:** Although the data in this feed is up to date, the underlying data structure has not yet undergone the same level of structural revision and UI/UX refinement applied to the other feeds.
+As a result, some information in this particular feed may still appear somewhat cluttered or inconsistent from a passenger-facing perspective.
 ## Updates

 Feeds are updated whenever new or revised operational data becomes available.